Allison’s parents first discovered her allergies while the family attended their oldest daughter’s Back-to-School Night.

-Tests revealed that Allison has asthma, food and inhalant allergies, and severe Atopic Dermatitis.
-This means a high pollen day causes her allergies flare up which in turn affects her eczema.
+Tests revealed that Allison has asthma, food and inhalant allergies, and severe atopic dermatitis.
+This means a high pollen day causes her allergies to flare up which in turn affects her eczema.

 Atopic dermatitis (eczema) – a condition that makes your skin red and itchy

 “Itchiness is one of the symptoms of severe atopic dermatitis; it’s just the worst itch you’ve ever had all over the body,” says Dr. Larson.
 “This makes it challenging for them to sleep through the night.”